 - i.
-Mercury from decommissioning chloralkali facilities cannot be reused except at another MCCAP, as discussed in Article 3 (Article 3.5.b).
+The reuse of mercury from decommissioning chlor-alkali facilities is restricted, as discussed in Article 3 above (Article 3.5.b).
 If the mercury is not reused, the mercury must be disposed of in accordance with Paragraph 3(a) of Article 11. - ii.
-Parties with chlor-alkali facilities operating prior to the phase out dates must bear in mind the stockpile identification obligations of Article 3, and the storage requirements of Article 10. - iii.
-A Party cannot allow new MCCAPs or acetaldehyde production facilities once the Convention enters into force for it, and cannot seek an exemption from Article 6 to delay this prohibition (Article 5.6).
+Parties with chlor-alkali facilities operating prior to the phase-out dates must bear in mind the stockpile identification obligations of Article 3, and the storage requirements of Article 10. - iii.
+A Party cannot allow new MCCAPs or acetaldehyde production facilities once the Convention enters into force for it, and cannot seek an exemption from Article 6 to delay this prohibition.
+(Article 5.6)